Thingybob8055/doom-emacs-config/README.md

 - **Install `graphviz`**

-This is needed for `org-roam` to generate graph visualisations
+This is needed for `org-roam` to generate graph visualisations.

 ``` bash
 sudo apt install graphviz